MichaelSDavid/michaelsdavid.github.io/index.md

-What up gamers it's me, the Michael of Davids</br>
+What up gamers it's me, the Michael of Davids
-Don't mind me, I'm just listening to the latest meme song</br>
+Don't mind me, I'm just listening to the latest meme song